peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (a) ISO 8859 encodings and  `windows-1252` .

- * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte.
+ * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte (in that case, the encoding is often called  `US-ASCII` ).
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.

  * <b>Multi-byte encodings</b> include code points from one or more character sets and assign some or all code points to several bytes.
 For example:

- * (a) UTF-16 uses 2 bytes for the most common Unicode code points and 4 bytes for supplementary code points.
+ * (a)  `UTF-16LE`  and  `UTF-16BE`  are two encodings defined in the Unicode Standard.
+They use 2 bytes for the most common code points, and 4 bytes for supplementary code points.

- * (b)  `utf-8`  uses 1 byte for ASCII and 2 to 4 bytes for the other Unicode code points.
+ * (b)  `UTF-8`  is another encoding defined in the Unicode Standard.
+It uses 1 byte for ASCII and 2 to 4 bytes for the other Unicode code points.

- * (c) Most legacy East Asian encodings, such as `shift_jis` ,  `gbk` , and  `big5`  use 1 byte for ASCII (or a slightly modified version) and, usually, 2 or more bytes for national standard character sets.
-In many of these encodings, notably  `shift_jis` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.
+ * (c) Most legacy East Asian encodings, such as `Shift_JIS` ,  `GBK` , and  `Big5`  use 1 byte for ASCII (or a slightly modified version) and, usually, 2 or more bytes for national standard character sets.
+In many of these encodings, notably  `Shift_JIS` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.

  * <b>Escape-based encodings</b> are combinations of single- and/or multi-byte encodings, and use escape sequences and/or shift codes to change which encoding to use for the bytes that follow.
 For example:

- * (a)  `iso-2022-jp`  supports several escape sequences that shift into different encodings, including a Katakana, a Kanji, and an ASCII encoding (with ASCII as the default).
+ * (a)  `ISO-2022-JP`  supports several escape sequences that shift into different encodings, including a Katakana, a Kanji, and an ASCII encoding (with ASCII as the default).

- * (b) UTF-7 (not included in the Encoding Standard) is a Unicode encoding that uses a limited subset of ASCII.
-The plus symbol is used to shift into a modified version of base-64 to encode other Unicode code points.
+ * (b) UTF-7 (not included in the Encoding Standard) is an encoding that uses the Unicode Standard's character set, which is encoded using a limited subset of ASCII.
+The plus symbol (U+002B) is used to shift into a UTF-16BE multi-byte encoding (converted to a modified version of base-64) to encode other Unicode code points.

  * The Encoding Standard also defines a <b>replacement encoding</b>, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .